 |Control over start and end date||Yes||No*||Yes|

 It is time to show you another side of a coin.
-Boosted posts are not as useless and indeed can be a part of your advertising budgets.
-There are special cases when using boosting some posts and publications on Facebook and Instagram indeed drives real results and affects the bottom line.
+Boosted posts are not as useless and indeed can be a part of your advertising budget.
+There are exceptional cases when boosting some posts and publications on Facebook and Instagram certainly drives actual results and affects the bottom line.

-You’ve discovered unicorn posts with awesome and authentic community sharing their opinions and thoughts under your post.
+You’ve discovered unicorn posts with awesome and authentic communities sharing their opinions and thoughts under your post.

-Every page has an expected level of engagement it receives on a daily basis.
-Occasionally your post is doing so well, that the engagement rates are 70% and higher than the average levels.
-Something is awesome about it!
+Every page has an expected level of engagement it receives daily.
+Occasionally, your post is doing so well that the engagement rates are 70% higher than average.
+Something is fantastic about it!
 Great job.
-By boosting the post you’ll boost it even further and show it to a bigger audience.
+By boosting the post, you’ll boost it even further and show it to a larger audience.

-Sociality.io reporting module easily enables sorting content with highest to lowest engagement rates.
+Sociality.io analytics module easily enables sorting content with the highest to lowest engagement rates.

 However, don’t just boost posts that perform a certain percentage better than average.
 Check the comment section.
-Sometimes people come and share their personal stories and build true communities right under your content.
+Sometimes people come and share their personal stories and build authentic communities right under your content.
 Then inviting more people to participate via promoting the post drives incredible results.
-Moreover, you can react very fast by setting up a campaign in 5 minutes.
+Moreover, you can react very fast by setting up a campaign in five minutes.

 Sometimes companies or creators forget about social media.
-They go to phases of long holidays or social media detox.
-Guess what?
 Facebook doesn’t like admins to be inconsistent.
-So, your first posts after a long break will be punished by the algorithm and won’t appear in front lines of followers’ feed.
+They go through phases of extended holidays or social media detox.
+So, your first posts after a long break will be punished by the algorithm and won’t appear at the top of followers’ feeds.

-Boosting posts helps to bring your account back to live by juicing it up with paid engagement.
+Boosting posts helps to bring your account back to life by juicing it up with paid engagement.

 To wrap it all up,

-In this article, we’ve shown you two coins of boosted or promoted posts on Facebook and Instagram.
-By reverse-engineering the features we discovered what happens when you click on the “Boost Post” button and the algorithm behind it.
+We’ve shown you two coins of boosted or promoted posts on Instagram and Facebook in this article.
+We discovered what happens when you click on the “Boost Post” button and its algorithm by reverse-engineering the features.

-At Sociality.io we always believe in the power of social media marketing and love empowering businesses with intelligent SaaS solutions and expert opinion to help you grow.
+At Sociality.io, we always believe in the power of social media marketing and love empowering businesses with intelligent SaaS solutions and expert opinions to help you grow.